dagraham/etm-dgraham/README.md

 ## [Relevant](#toc)

-Items ordered by relevant datetime and grouped by year, week and week day.
+All items with datetimes ordered by relevant datetime and grouped by year, week and week day.
 Displays item type, summary and relevant datetime.

 ## [Search](#toc)